BhavyaLight/information-retrival-search-engine/README.md

 #### Explore some innovations for enhancing classification

 To enhance classification, ensemble classifiers such as Random Forrest, Bagging, Gradient Boosting, and Voting classifiers were used.
 From the results, it was observed that the Random Forrest and the Bagging classifiers performed on par with the simple classifiers – Logistic Regression and Multinomial NB, in terms of accuracy.
 The voting classifier had the highest accuracy among all the classifiers.
 However, the ensemble classifiers were found to be much slower compared to the simple classifiers.
 This is because, ensemble classifiers combine the predictions of several base estimators built with a given learning algorithm in order to improve generalizability / robustness compared to a single estimator.

+Having trouble with Pages?
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.